Cleo-11/OceanX/SUPABASE-PRODUCTION-CONFIG.md

   FOR INSERT WITH CHECK (auth.uid() = user_id);
 ```

+#### Player tier defaults and audit trail
+After applying RLS, run the migration script `scripts/20241004-update-player-submarine-tier.sql` against your production database.
+This script:

+- Forces `players.submarine_tier` to default to tier `1`
+- Backfills any existing zero/NULL tiers to `1`
+- Adds a trigger to keep `updated_at` in sync on each write

+#### Player currency balances
+Run the migration script `scripts/20251004-add-player-coins.sql` to add the `players.coins` column used by the upgrade flow.
+The script:

+- Adds a non-null `coins` column with a default balance of `0`
+- Backfills any existing player records to ensure consistent data

 ### 4. **API Keys for Production**

 You'll need these from your Supabase dashboard: